-■ Archdale Campus & Archdale Annex
+Archdale Campus & Archdale Annex

 The facilities at the Archdale Campus include a 7,600-square-foot primary classroom building and a 5,800-square-foot metal building.
 The campus is located at 110 Park Drive, in the city of Archdale's Creekside Park.
 The main building houses five classrooms, a reception/office area, and a student break area.
 The metal building houses two general purpose shop areas and two classrooms.
-See the Archdale Campus map on page 178.
+See the Archdale Campus map on page 176.

 The Archdale Campus offers noncredit classes in Occupational Extension, Community Service, Basic Skills, and Business and Industry Training.
 Selected classes providing academic credit also are offered at the Archdale Campus.
 The campus is open Monday - Thursday, 8 a.m. - 10 p.m., and 8 a.m. - 5 p.m. on Friday.
 The Archdale Campus also offers the Weekend College, which consists of classes combining face-to-face and on-line elements leading to an Associate of Arts degree.
+See page 38 for more information on the Weekend College.

 The Archdale Annex, located at 4913 Archdale Road, is a 8,608-square-foot facility consisting of 12 classrooms.
 This leased facility provides additional classroom space in the Archdale area.
-The annex is open Monday - Thursday, 1-10 p.m., and 8 a.m. - 5 p.m. on Friday.
+The annex is open Monday - Thursday, 1 - 10 p.m., and 8 a.m. - 5 p.m. on Friday.

-■ Emergency Services Training Center
+Emergency Services Training Center